 By the deadline, applicants must submit:

-- A completed application for admission with all supporting materials, including transcript(s), references, admission essay, and certification of funds documentation.
+- A completed application for admission with all supporting materials, including transcript(s), references, an admission essay, and documentation of certification of funds.

 - A three- to five-page essay that includes: